datadryad/dryad2dans/README.md

 To process all due deposits into packages, and keep the packages (don't do this in normal operation):

     ./dspace dsrun org.datadryad.dans.DANSTransfer -a -p -t /home/ubuntu/temp -k

+To deposit a single item into the repository, cleaning up fully afterwards:

     ./dspace dsrun org.datadryad.dans.DANSTransfer -i 21 -d -t /home/ubuntu/temp

+To deposit all due deposits into the repository, cleaning up fully afterwards (this will be the command you'll set as a cron job):

+    ./dspace dsrun org.datadryad.dans.DANSTransfer -a -d -t /home/ubuntu/temp

+## Managing DANS Transfer Metadata

+The command line script can be run with:

+    ./dspace dsrun org.datadryad.dans.TransferControl

+If you run this on its own it will output the help:

+    usage: TransferControl
+     -i,--item    item id (not handle) for datapackage item to transfer;
+                  supply this or -a
+     -a,--all     do all items; supply this or -i -c,--clean   request a clean of the metadata for the appropriate items

+For example, to cleanup the DANS metadata from a single item, use:

+    ./dspace dsrun org.datadryad.dans.TransferControl -i 21 -c